amangup/coding-bootcamp/lecture7/assignments.md

 # Assignments

-This is the set of assignments for the lecture modules.
+This is the set of assignments for the lecture on modules.
 You can implement the solutions on your local machine in an IDE (like PyCharm).
 For some cases, there are no exact test cases to check correctness; in those cases some strategy to check correctness will be described.

 ## Problem 1
 Monte Carlo algorithms are a set of algorithms that use some form of randomization to calculate the answer to the question.
 These algorithms don't always find the best possible solution, but with large sample set, it's result can be quite close to the real answer.